Darts in Iran: Establishment of the West Asian Darts Union

+In 2008, the IDA, held the first official meeting of the West Asian Darts Union with the permission of the WDF and Physical Education Organization of Iran.

 On the sideline of this meeting which took place in the presence of Roy Price, WDF president, in Tehran, National Darts Competitions were held with the participation of wheelchair athletes.
 In addition, athletes who were unable to throw darts with their hands, were allowed to use air darts.
 This event was highly admired and appreciated by the WDF President.
 Following this, IDA proposed to set up Wheelchair Darts Committee in the WDF.
 Roy Price gave the responsibility of preparing the statutes and regulations for the formation of this committee, as well as hosting darts and wheelchair competitions to IDA.
 IDA also agreed to host the world's first wheelchair darts tournament under the supervision of the WDF.

 2007 Tournaments in Netherlands

-In the pre-competition meeting, attended by all WDF members, the committee for assessment the premiums of Darts across the World, gave the title of “The Best Darts Event in the World”, as well as friendly message of the UN to Iran, because of holding Darts Olympiad for children under seven and special attention of IDA to children and expansion of this sport among different age groups.

 The Iranian national darts team delegation and competitors in the 2007 WDF World Cup: